 - Privacy/Security – Shadow box and privacy fences create a solid barrier, or near-solid, that keep eyes and intruders out of your yard.

-Maintenance and Upkeep of Wood Fences
+Maintenance, Upkeep and Repair of Wood Fences

 These issues are the biggest concerns about wood compared with synthetic materials and metals.